Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Through all his life, Wei Wuxian had avoided embarrassing him with this.

 He had known.
 Even when they were just children, even when Jiang Cheng pushed past his own upbringing in order to grace him with a friendly shove, with a pat to the shoulder, he knew how Jiang Cheng felt about the topic of statuses.
 About the topic of Wei Wuxian’s status.
-Jiang Cheng had never even uttered it if he could avoid it; he had never thought of Wei Wuxian as omega as long as people did not remind him of it, and the anger he displayed for those occurrences, the prideful words he said, were all in his own defense.
+Jiang Cheng had never even uttered it if he could avoid it; he had never thought of Wei Wuxian as kunze as long as people did not remind him of it, and the anger he displayed for those occurrences, the prideful words he said, were all in his own defense.

 Wei Wuxian is a disciple of the Jiang sect.
 Wei Wuxian is a skilled archer.